-As noted above, a person who is mentally capable has a right to refuse treatment even if there is an emergency.
-Furthermore, if there is a language barrier, or the person has a disability which prevents communication, treatment cannot be performed without consent, where there is reason to believe that the person does not want the treatment.
+A person who is mentally capable has a right to refuse treatment even if it is an emergency.
+If there is a language barrier, or the person has a disability which prevents communication, treatment cannot be performed without consent, where there is reason to believe that the person does not want the treatment.

-Capacity and Incapacity under the HCCA
+Capacity and incapacity under the HCCA

 Capacity has been defined above.
-Capacity is specific to the treatment being performed and may also depend on timing: a person may be considered incapable with respect to treatment at one time and capable at another time.
-Nor is there a fixed age at which a person becomes capable of consenting to treatment.
+Mental capacity is specific to the treatment being performed.
+Mental capacity may also depend on timing; a person may be considered incapable with respect to treatment at one time and capable at another time.
+Nor is there a fixed age at which a person becomes mentally capable of consenting to treatment.

-The HCCA states that a person is presumed to be capable with respect to consent to treatment.
+The HCCA states that a person is presumed to be capable with respect to treatment.
 A health practitioner is entitled to rely on this presumption, unless there are reasonable grounds to believe otherwise.
-Some of the observations which may give rise to a concern about a person's capacity include:
+Some of the observations which may give rise to a concern about the person's capacity include:

-- the person shows evidence of confused or delusional thinking, or appears unable to make a settled choice about treatment - the person is experiencing severe pain or acute fear or anxiety - the person appears to be severely depressed - the person appears to be impaired by alcohol or drugs.

-The following factors on their own should not cause the health practitioner to presume that the person is incapable with respect to a treatment:

-- the existence of a psychiatric or neurological diagnosis - the existence of a disability, including speech or hearing impairment - a refusal of a proposed treatment that is contrary to the advice of the health practitioner or of another person - a request for an alternative treatment, or - the person's age.
+- The person shows evidence of confused or delusional thinking, or appears unable to make a settled choice about treatment - The person is experiencing severe pain or acute fear or anxiety - The person appears to be severely depressed - The person appears to be impaired by alcohol or drugs.
+The following factors on their own should not cause the health practitioner to presume that the person is incapable with respect to a treatment: - The existence of a psychiatric or neurological diagnosis - The existence of a disability, including a speech or hearing impairment - A refusal of a proposed treatment that is contrary to the advice of the health practitioner or of another person - A request for an alternative treatment, or - The person's age